Message Queue

 The Message Queue feature in EMQX provides a set of core capabilities that enable reliable, decoupled, and configurable message delivery.

-• Enqueueing Messages Messages published to topics matching a declared queue are automatically enqueued.
+Messages published to topics matching a queue's configured topic filter are automatically enqueued.

 If the queue is configured with a Queue Key Expression (for last-value semantics), the EMQX evaluates the expression against each message:

-• Dequeueing Messages Subscribed clients receive messages from the queue according to the configured dispatch strategy.
-All messages in Message Queues are delivered with QoS 1 to ensure reliable message delivery.
-Acknowledgments (for QoS 1) trigger message removal from the queue.
+Subscribed clients receive messages from the queue according to the configured dispatch strategy.
+All messages in Message Queues are delivered with QoS 1 (at-least-once) to ensure reliable message delivery.
+When a client acknowledges a message, it is removed from the queue.

 Use Cases